Mohammad-Negahdary/Fire-Extinguisher-Planner/README.md

 Since this is a standalone application, no installation is required.

-1. Go to the right sidebar.
+1. Go to the Releases at the right sidebar.
 2. Download the latest `.exe` file.
 3. Run and install the file directly on your Windows computer.